giantswarm/kubernetes-gpu/README.md

 Our customers on AWS that need to run GPU apps.

 **How to use it?**
-Install the app via App Platform by selecting the version of the driver desired (CUDA version of your apps).
+Install the app via the App Platform by selecting the desired version of the driver (CUDA version of your workloads).

 This repository's content is available in two forms: